First Effect Ltd.

 We use a well regarded data management service to collect, manage and store newsletter data.
-The Zoho GDPR data service is detailed here.
+The GDPR data service of Zoho is detailed here.

 We only use this data to send the newsletters requested and never share this data with any other third party.
-We may occasionally contact you via surveys to conduct research about your opinion of current services or of potential new services that may be offered, may occasionally be sought via surveys.
+Your opinion of current services, or of potential new services that may be offered, may occasionally be sought via surveys.

 First Effect websites use ‘cookies’ to help deliver you a personalised online experience.
-A cookie is a text file that is placed on your hard disk by a web server.
-Cookies cannot be used to run programs or deliver viruses to your computer.
+A web server places a text file on your hard disk.
+This is called a cookie.
+Cookies cannot run programs or deliver viruses to your computer.
 Cookies are uniquely assigned to you, and can only be read by a web server in the domain that issued the cookie to you.